ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 }
 ```

 There are actually a fair few ways of doing a 4x4 matmul, as it can change depending on how your matrix is laid out in memory.
-This version works for how GLM does things, and its similar to how they themselves vectorize it.
+This version works for how GLM does things, and it's similar to how they themselves vectorize it.

 # Checking the assembly
 With Godbolt, we can see what is actually going on when the compiler deals with our code.
 Open this link to the code from the article [HERE](https://godbolt.org/z/n7WGnMnKa).
 Compiling both the array add and the matmul using the latest Clang with optimizations enabled, we can see a few interesting things.

 The array additions have been autovectorized.
 The base version and the 4-unroll version have almost the exact same assembly code generated.
 The compiler is adding a check at the start of the function to see if the arrays are overlapping, and managed to vectorize the code by itself.
-On the version we vectorized ourselves, its still unrolling the loop.
+On the version we vectorized ourselves, it's still unrolling the loop.

 On the other hand, this is not the case with the matrix multiply.
 The compiler has completely failed to see through the code, and instead has decided to unroll the 2 inner loops of the matrix multiply.
 On the SIMD version, it has unrolled the outer loop, making it so the function doesn't loop at all.